p-morris/LightingKit/README.md

 Make sure that `LightingKit.framework` is linked in your project's build settings, and that it is copied as a resource in your project's build phases.

-Add the `HomeKit` iOS framework to your project.

 ### Cocoapods

 Add LightingKit to your Podfile: